Key inflation gauge tracked by the Fed remains a high 6.3% - NewsBreak

 Key inflation gauge tracked by the Fed remains a high 6.3%

-WASHINGTON — (AP) — A measure of inflation that is closely tracked by the Federal Reserve jumped 6.3% in May from a year earlier, unchanged from its level in April.
+A measure of inflation that is closely tracked by the Federal Reserve rose 6.3% in May from a year earlier, unchanged from its level in April.

 Thursday's report from the Commerce Department provided the latest evidence that painfully high inflation is pressuring American households and inflicting particular harm on low-income families and people of color.

-“It should really come as no surprise that U.S. consumers are paring their spending due to the high costs of, well, almost everything,'' Jennifer Lee, senior economist at BMO Capital Markets, wrote in a research note.
-After adjusting for inflation, she noted, consumer spending actually fell 0.4% from April to May.

-On a month-to-month basis, Thursday’s report showed, prices rose 0.6% from April to May, up from the 0.2% increase from March to April.
+On a month-to-month basis, prices rose 0.6% from April to May, up from the 0.2% increase from March to April.

 The Fed tends to monitor Thursday’s inflation gauge, called the personal consumption expenditures price index, even more closely it does the government’s better-known consumer price index.
 While the components of the two indexes differ — CPI tends to weigh gasoline and housing costs more heavily and to show higher inflation — the two gauges tell the same basic story: Inflation is running dangerously hot.